Use multiple Azure subscriptions

 You can use the Get-AzSubscription cmdlet to retrieve a list of your Azure subscriptions.

-To learn more about Azure PowerShell contexts, including how to save them and quickly switch between them for working with multiple subscriptions, see Persist credentials with Azure PowerShell contexts.
+To learn more about Azure PowerShell contexts, including how to save them and switch between them for working with multiple subscriptions, see Persist credentials with Azure PowerShell contexts.